 One of the most interesting aspects of cannabis is how benign it is to most humans.

-The lethal limit of ingestion is so high that it is widely considered an impossible feat to overdose on marijuana.
+The lethal limit of ingestion is so high that it is widely considered an impossible feat to die from marijuana use.
 In fact, cannabis is less lethal than many commonly ingested chemicals like ibuprofen, caffeine, alcohol, and most pharmaceuticals.

 First, and most importantly, is to speak with an expert about dosing yourself.
 An expert should know what to expect from each strain, as well as your method of ingestion (smoking, vaping, eating, dabbing).